 That’s exactly what you want: no way for your customers to miss the point of the email.
-We’ve included a resource at the bottom of this chapter: a HTML button you can use in your campaigns.
+We’ve included a resource at the bottom of this chapter: an HTML button you can use in your campaigns.
 It’s email-ready and free to use, so embrace it.

 The most important factor when it comes to the call to action is ensuring that what you’re asking the customer to do is consistent with the subject line, the body of the email and the ultimate goal.

-This should hopefully be taken care of relatively easily as you follow the plan you setup for your email marketing in chapter three.
+This should hopefully be taken care of relatively easily as you follow the plan you set up for your email marketing in chapter three.

-If you know the goal for each of the campaigns you’re writing up front then the tips in the rest of this chapter (above) will ensure you’ve written a subject line and email content that are relevant to that goal and consistent with your ultimate call to action.
+If you know the goal for each of the campaigns you’re writing upfront then the tips in the rest of this chapter (above) will ensure you’ve written a subject line and email content that are relevant to that goal and consistent with your ultimate call to action.